openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 	Items           []MachineSetBootImageHistory `json:"items"`
 }
 ```
-There will be one instance of this per machineset and it will be updated by the MSC as `Machinesets` are created/updated.
+There will be one instance of this per `Machineset`.
+It will be updated by the MSBIC as `Machinesets` are created/updated and will exist in the same namespace as the `MachineSet`.
 This CRD will also need to support MAPI and CAPI backed `MachineSets`.
 The goal of this is to provide information about the "lineage" of a `MachineSet` to the user.
 The user can then manually restore their `MachineSet` to an earlier state if they wish to do so by following documentation.

 The MCO will not directly consume from this CR.
 This is not planned to be part of the initial release, but more of a nice to have.

 ### Implementation Details/Notes/Constraints [optional]